ATM2100/GuidedWalkThroughOfLinux/Guide.md

 /usr
 /var
 ```
-All these and more are found on linux systems by default.
-There is a lot of useful stuff in this directory, but the only ones that are needed for this guide are the following:
+All these and more are found on Linux systems by default.
+There is a lot of helpful stuff in this directory, but the only directories that you need for this guide are the following:
 ```
-/bin
 /etc
 /dev
 /home
 /root
 /proc
 ```
-Each of these directories will get some level explanation at various points in the guide, and any file or directory path that starts with a `/` is referred to as an absolute path.
-If a path doesn't start with a `/` then it starts from the directory you are currently in and is referred to as a relative path.
+The guide will explain each of these directories at various points.
+Any file or directory path that starts with a `/` is called an absolute path.
+If a path doesn't start with a `/`, it starts from the directory you are currently in and is a relative path.
-Directories in directories or files in directories are separated with a "/".
+Directories in directories or files in directories are made separate with a "/."
 For example, in the `/home/user` file path, `/` indicates that starting from the root directory, go into the `home` directory and then go into the `user` directory.
 The file path `/home/user/executable.exe` is the same idea, but also take the executable.exe inside the user directory.

-The last thing that is worth knowing in terms of file paths are `.` files.
+The last thing that is worth knowing in terms of file paths is `.` files.
 These are by default hidden but are important to know exist.
 A `.` represents this directory, and `..` represents the previous directory.
 So if you are in `/home/user`, the `.` directory is `/home/user` and the `..` directory is the `/home` directory, and the `../..` directory is the `/` directory.

-An important concept to grasp is the idea of environment variable.
-The Bourne Again SHell or BASH keeps track of some useful information that is stored in variable denoted with a `$`.
-An important variable that will be needed throughout the guide is the `$HOME` Environment variable.
-In general, these variable with be paths to files or directories.
-The `$HOME` leads specifically to what is called the home directory or simply "home", that is in the `/home/user`.
-Any user has their own home directory, but that will be covered more in the intermediate section.
-While there are many ways to find your home directory, another way that is a bit easier to use is the `~/` is shorthand for the home directory.
+An important concept to grasp is the idea of environment variables.
+The Bourne Again SHell or BASH keeps track of useful information stored in variables denoted with a `$`.
+An important variable you will need throughout the guide is the `$HOME` Environment variable.
+The `$` variables will generally be paths to files or directories.
+The `$HOME` leads to the home directory or simply "home" in the `/home/user`.
+Any user has their own home directory, which will be covered more in the intermediate section.
+While there are many ways to find your home directory, another way that is a bit easier is the `~/` shorthand for the home directory.

-### auto complete
+### autocomplete
-One of the most important parts of using a terminal that is easy to overlook is auto complete.
-Any time you enter any command, especially longer ones, pressing tab will automatically complete the rest of the word you are typing.
+Autocomplete is one of the most important parts of using a terminal that is easy to overlook.
+Any time you enter any command, especially longer ones, pressing the tab will automatically complete the rest of the word you are typing.
 For example, if you want to type the following:
 ```
 cd ~/The/Most/Annoying/Directory/That/Ever/Existed/Nothing/Can/Even/Compare
 ```
-What this kind of command does will be explained later, the important part is that is a lot of typing.
-What I actually type for a command like this would be something more like this (The new lines are for clarity not actually input):
+What this kind of command does will be explained later; the important part is that it is a lot of typing.
+What I actually type for a command like this would be something more like this (The new lines are for clarity, not actually input):
 ```
 cd ~/T[tab]
 Mo[tab]